-The giraffes in Urban Jungle are one of the top animals at San Diego Zoo because they’re startlingly HUGE.
-Even if you’ve seen giraffes before, this exhibit is unique because you and the giraffes are standing at the same level.
+The giraffes and rhinos in Urban Jungle are some of the top animals at San Diego Zoo because they’re startlingly HUGE.
+Even if you’ve seen these animals before, this area is unique because they are standing at the same level as you.

 We humans have a hard time grasping just how big they are in comparison to us.
-Feeding them brings their enormous heads down to our level where we can look them in the eye and say, “WOW”.
+Feeding them brings their enormous heads where we can look them in the eye and say, “WOW”.

-If you cannot get to the Zoo in time for the giraffe feedings, go to the Urban Jungle to see these graceful giants anyway.
-They’re still impressively large.
+If you cannot get to the Zoo in time for the giraffe and rhino feedings, go to the Urban Jungle to see these beautiful behemoths anyway.

 It’s also a must-see because koalas have faces that look like they’ve just eaten chocolate dunked in bliss.
 They’re a dopamine flood in your reward center that you need, nay, deserve!